Clarence Richard Silva: Priesthood

+Episcopal career

 Bishop of Honolulu

 This is a representation of the coat of arms of Clarence Richard Silva, bishop of the Roman Catholic Diocese of Honolulu.

 Pope Benedict XVI appointed Silva on May 17, 2005, as bishop of Honolulu.
 Silva was consecrated on July 21, 2005, at the Neal S. Blaisdell Center in Honolulu by Archbishop William Levada.
 The co-consecrators were Vigneron and Bishop John Cummins.
 Silva's episcopal motto is "Witness to Jesus".

 Silva was a principal promoter for the causes of sainthood for Father Damien and Sister Marianne Cope, both of whom cared for leprosy patients on the island of Molokai.
 Silva traveled to Kalaupapa on Molokai on May 19, 2005, to pay homage to Damien and Cope.
 Cope had been beatified by Benedict XVI earlier that week.

 In April 2020, Silva announced during a Sunday mass that the diocese was paying millions to settle prior sex abuse cases.
 Silva also acknowledged that the diocese was still facing a large of number of sex abuse lawsuits.

+On May 6, 2026, Pope Leo XIV accepted his resignation after reaching the customary retirement age of 75.